theSalted/Project-Oreo/README.md

 Lost and Found Theme.
 Players need to leave their mecha for some period of time in order to solve the puzzles.
 The whole game loop is based on switching between the Mecha and Regular state.

+Our goal is to bring people joy with simple and easy to understand mechanics.
+We want the game to be challenging yet bring satisfaction once they overcome an obstacle.
+And to achieve that we would give our main character a simple abilities that is designed with the theme ‘Lost and Found’ in mind.